sucolova/reddit-client/README.md

 # limitations of the reddit.json api:
 - no video sound
 - no login option, thus no up/downvote functionality
+- downvotes always 0 for posts, but upvotes and upvoteRatio are correct

 # todo: